Harrison-Li/redox_benchmark/README.md

   threads: 16              # number of threads used for CREST
 optimization:              # setting for geometry optimization and frequency analysis
   mlip: mace               # name of MLIP
-  model_path: ./MACE-omol-0-extra-large-1024.model  # path to the model
+  model: ./MACE-omol-0-extra-large-1024.model  # path to the model
 single_point:              # setting for single point energy
   xc: wB97M-V
   basis: def2-TZVP